ANALYTICS SOLUTIONS2025-12-31

 True that because we live in unusual times it requires unusual responses.
 But even atypical responses need to be backed by data analytics.

-Here’s an example: Because of the virus, the shopping behavior of your customers keeps changing to meet the crisis.
-One week, they are buying in bulk, the next, they are only stocking up on what’s necessary for only that week, or otherwise in short supply.
+Here's an example: Because of the virus, your customers' shopping behavior keeps changing to meet the crisis.
+One week, they buy in bulk; the next, they only stock up on what's necessary for that week or is otherwise in short supply.
 New customers may or may not exhibit the same pattern or spend power.
 On the other hand, your supply chain has become unreliable.
-So how prepared is your store analytically to ensure it can manage this kind of erratic demand and supply?
+So, how prepared is your store analytically to manage this kind of erratic demand and supply?

 Also, what about marketing?
-The messaging during the COVID-19 pandemic and after have to be different.
-Adobe says e-commerce sites doubled ad spend in less than a month, from $4.8 million for the week of Feb.
-17 to $9.6 million for the week of March 9, according to data from MediaRadar.
+The messaging during the COVID-19 pandemic and after has to be different.
+Adobe says e-commerce sites doubled ad spend in less than a month, from $4.8 million for the week of February 17 to $4.8 million for the week of March 9, according to data.

-In the 2nd part of this blog, we shall be looking at the tools in data analytics that can be utilized for decision-making.
+In the 2nd part of this blog, we shall look at the tools in data analytics that can support decision-making.